shlaps/fse-MP/README.md

 The client runs on a Raspberry Pi, which is connected to a camera.
 The client uses the `imageCapture.py` module to capture images from the camera.
 These captured images are then sent to the server using the **CLIENTS** `Main.py` file.
 The server then processes the image, using an AI model hosted on a laptop.
-The AI response is then sent back to the client, which reads the text aloud.
+The AI response is then sent back to the client, which the client reads aloud.